DavidLichtenberger/reaper-csurf-us2400/readme.md

 * **F-Key / 1 – 6:** Add aux send 1 – 6 to selected tracks
 * **Shift / 1 – 6:** Remove aux send 1 – 6 from selected tracks

+*The actions on F-Key and Shift can be customized by altering the according ReaScripts.*

 ### Null Button (below F-Key)

 * **Default:** Zoom to fit time selection
 * **F-Key:** Scroll to play position
 * **Shift:** Zoom to fit track selection

+*All actions can be customized by altering the according ReaScripts.*

 ### Jog Wheel / Scrub Button